ElliottTheEngineer/BIYS_Client_Server/README.md

 - Verify server URL and login credentials.
 - Update .NET Framework if the app does not start.

-## Support
-For any issues or questions, please contact support@example.com.

 ## License
 This software is licensed under the MIT License.